Pac-12 revenues dipped by $12 million in 2018, while commissioner Larry Scott’s salary increased

 The highlights from the unveiling, which covered the 2018 fiscal year (full breakdown on key topics below):

-* The Pac-12 generated $497 million in revenue, a year-over-year decline of 2.35 percent that the conference attributed to the nature of its contract with the Rose Bowl.
+- The Pac-12 generated $497 million in revenue, a year-over-year decline of 2.35% that the conference attributed to the nature of its contract with the Rose Bowl.

-*** Distributions to the schools were $29.5 million (on average) based on IRS reporting procedures and $31.3 million (on average) based on what the conference described as “actual cash distributions.”
+- Distributions to the schools were $29.5 million (on average) based on IRS reporting procedures and $31.3 million (on average) based on what the conference described as “actual cash distributions.”
 The former number represents a slight year-over-year decline in distributions, the latter figure a slight year-over-year increase (explained below).

-However, the conference stopped short of a full reveal, stating in a news release:

-“Revenue and expenses, but not equity value, from the Pac-12 Networks are included in the Conference’s reported financial results.”
+However, the conference stopped short of a full reveal, stating in a news release: “Revenue and expenses, but not equity value, from the Pac-12 Networks are included in the Conference’s reported financial results.”

 That equity value, of course, is a central piece to the Pac-12’s search for a strategic partner and resulting equity infusion.